collapsed-stacks/startups/questions/13381/should-tooling-development-costs-be-included-in-r-d-or-manufacturing-costs.md

 - posted by: [Beerhunter](https://stackexchange.com/users/6411469/beerhunter) on 2017-11-30
 - score: 0

-<p>If it carries a certain level of risk in terms of the first iteration is not guaranteed,  prototyping may be required or it could fail to give improvements altogether before you decide to stop putting money into this project,  it's R&amp;D. If it's just buying something that upgrades your equipment,  it's probably a production cost.</p>
+If it carries a certain level of risk in terms of the first iteration is not guaranteed,  prototyping may be required or it could fail to give improvements altogether before you decide to stop putting money into this project,  it's R&D. If it's just buying something that upgrades your equipment,  it's probably a production cost.